 - Bone fractures (hip fracture, wrist fracture, spine fracture)

 - Erectile dysfunction (ED) in men

 - And more

 PPIs like Vimovo work by reducing the amount of acid in the stomach.
 In 2009 alone, approximately 21 million PPI prescriptions were filled at retail pharmacies around the country.
 Unfortunately, studies have shown that the use of such medications may greatly increase the risk of a number of side effects including severe bone fractures of the wrist, hip and spine.
 Research indicates that Vimovo may weaken the dexterity of bones and allow minimal pressure to cause a fracture.

 Vimovo & Hypomagnesemia

 On March 2, 2011, the FDA announced that it was notifying the public and medical communities that PPI drugs like Vimovo may also cause low serum magnesium levels (hypomagnesemia) if taken for prolonged periods of more than one year.
 Low serum magnesium levels can result in a number of adverse side effects including muscle spasm (tetany), irregular heartbeat (arrhythmias), and convulsions.
 FDA recommends that doctors should consider obtaining serum magnesium levels prior to initiation of prescription PPI treatment in patients expected to be on these medications for longer than a year, as well as individuals who take PPIs in combination with drugs such as digoxin, diuretics or medications that may cause hypomagnesemia.

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Vimovo lawsuits.
-We are handling individual litigation nationwide and currently accepting new bone fracture cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Vimovo lawsuits.
+We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.